Logo

 Decreases in social security payments of the negative tax rate should be a percentage of the additional income.
 For example, if someone has no income, gets 12K social security per year and they start to earn 6K of additional income, the social security part should not be decreased one to one but with a percentage e.g. 50%.
 This means with 6K of income they would net 15K.
 How high the percentage should be, would need to be A/B tested.
 Ideally there is a feelable progression, as the change in income is what drives people.

 It would also likely lead to much more productivity because participating in the economy up to higher middle class income is highly incentivized.
 Additionally, work and capital income are on an equal footing, as oppose to the current system which favors capital gains massively.
-This would lead to more investment in the free market and with other policies in place like described in How to solve the housing crisis would lead to much more disposable income per citizen and therefor more prosperity for everyone.
+This would lead to more investment in the free market and with other policies in place like described in How to solve the housing crisis would lead to much more disposable income per citizen and therefore more prosperity for everyone.